jansim/multiversum/README.md

 ### Features

-- Simple 🧩: Multiversum is built with the goal of being as simple as possible to integrate into existing workflows.
+- Simple 🧩: Built with the goal of being as simple as possible to integrate into existing workflows.
 - Parallel 👯: Different universes are automatically evaluated in parallel.
 - Notebooks 📓: Analyses can be written as Jupyter notebooks.
 - Play/Pause ⏯️: Interrupt and then continue a multiverse analysis where you left it.